 Under the masterplan, the sothern area of the park shall be developed to include a new pedestrian plaza to the north of the Indoor Recreation Centre, play facilities near to the pre-school on the southern edge of the site.
-Play facilities and informal parkland shall be incorporated into the eastern portion of the site, adjacent to Grant Close, along with reconfiguration of vehicle access and carparking facilities.
+Informal parkland shall be incorporated into the eastern portion of the site, adjacent to Grant Close, along with a reconfiguration of vehicle access and carparking facilities.